SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 #### OpenCore Guide https://dortania.github.io/oc-laptop-guide/

 ## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (MacBook pro 16,1)
+## &#x1F34F;  UPDATES 23.05.2020-OpenCore
+* Remove igfxpavp=1 and igfxfw=2 boot arg to fix a problem where gpu usage will get high when playing video on appstore
 ## &#x1F34F;  UPDATES 20.05.2020-OpenCore
 * Fix USB Power Managment SSDT-USBX
 ## &#x1F34F;  UPDATES 18.05.2020-OpenCore